 Emmy award winning television journalist and coach Jane Hanson has spent over 30 years helping people learn to communicate better.
 Not only does it enhance their presence, and ensure they resonate with every type of audience, but in today’s fast paced world, it is imperative to be on one’s game 24/7.
 Hanson focuses on three core elements: what you say, how you say it, and how your body language keeps it all in sync.

-In the consultancy business, her clients include top tier leaders of financial institutions, publishers and editors-in-chiefs of national magazines, key opinion leaders in the pharmaceutical industry, internet entreprenuers, and celebrity chefs.
-Jane has also hosted programs on cable channels and private satellite broadcasts, covering nearly every subject, from healthcare to finance to religion.
-Additionally, she is a frequent speaker, an emcee and panel moderator.
+Among her diverse array of media and presentation training clients: top tier leaders of corporations spanning the fields of finance, insurance, startups, technology, education, fashion and media; publishers and editors in chief of numerous national magazines; key opinion leaders in the pharmaceutical industry; internet entrepreneurs; chefs and restaurateurs.
+She has also hosted programs on cable channels and private satellite broadcasts, covering nearly every subject, from health care to food to finance to religion.
+And she is a frequent speaker, emcee, and panel moderator.